Tatyana McFadden

 Tatyana McFadden (born April 21, 1989) is an American Paralympic athlete competing in the category T54.
-McFadden has won twenty-two Paralympic medals across multiple Summer and Winter Paralympic Games and the Laureus World Sportsperson of the Year with a Disability in 2015.
+McFadden has won twenty-two Paralympic medals across multiple Summer and Winter Paralympic Games.
+She also won the Laureus World Sportsperson of the Year with a Disability in 2015 and James E. Sullivan Award in 2025.

 Biography

 McFadden was born in Leningrad, then Soviet Union, on April 21, 1989.

 She was born with spina bifida, a congenital disorder that paralyzed her from the waist down.
 After her birth mother abandoned her in an orphanage that was too poor to afford a wheelchair for her, she walked on her hands for the first six years of her life.
 The doctors told her she was so sick that she had very little time to live.
 While in the orphanage, she met Deborah McFadden, who was visiting Russia as a commissioner of disabilities for the U.S. Department of Health and Human Services.
 Deborah and her partner Bridget O'Shaughnessy adopted Tatyana and took her to live in Baltimore.

 McFadden took up a variety of sports while growing up to strengthen her muscles: first swimming, then gymnastics, wheelchair basketball, sled hockey and track and field.
 McFadden attended the University of Illinois studying for a degree in Human Development and Family Studies, was a member of the Theta chapter of Phi Sigma Sigma, and was on the University of Illinois wheelchair basketball team.